Healthy Paleo Cranberry Sauce

-This Paleo Cranberry Sauce is sweetened with maple syrup to keep it refined sugar free.
+This Healthy Paleo Cranberry Sauce is simple to make, delicious, and sweetened with maple syrup to keep it refined sugar-free.
 Orange zest and warm spices give this cranberry sauce incredible flavor, and it’s done in 15 minutes.

 Are you a cranberry sauce fan on Thanksgiving?
 Cranberry sauce fans tend to be a pretty decisive group, and in my house at least, it’s always the same people scooping cranberry sauce onto their plates year after year.